Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Computational Results

 Meanwhile, among all dynamic trust update mechanisms, the exponential and variable-share error trust update methods converge to a stable phase more quickly than the min-max error trust update method, requiring fewer iterations to reach steady performance.
 This suggests that these methods may be more efficient in adapting to uncertainty when the number of events is limited or when computational efficiency is a priority.
 In contrast, the min-max error trust update method, while still achieving strong performance, exhibits slower convergence, with the average loss stabilizing after a larger number of events.

 \paragraph{Varying distribution types.}

-One of the advantages of the method to construct the ambiguity set in this study is that it does not require that the prediction errors from different information sources follow the same type of probability distribution.
+One of the advantages of our approach that constructs the ambiguity set in this study is that it does not require that the prediction errors from different information sources follow the same type of probability distribution.
 To test this, we modify the baseline setting such that the prediction values provided by Source $2$ and Source $3$ are sampled from Lognormal distributions instead of truncated Normal distributions (see Figure~\ref{fig:error-distribution-type}).
-The results, reported in Table~\ref{tab:performance-resource-distribution}, show that varying the distribution types does not influence the generally good performance of the MR-DRO approach.
+The results, reported in Table~\ref{tab:performance-resource-distribution}, show that varying the distribution types does not influence the performance of MR-DRO, and it still outperforms other benchmark models that rely on a single information source.

 \paragraph{Nonstationary error distributions.}